cnoe-io/idpbuilder/README.md

 ./idpbuilder create
 ```

-For more detailed information, Cceckout our [documentation website](https://cnoe.io/docs/reference-implementation/installations/idpbuilder) on getting started with idpbuilder.
+For more detailed information, checkout our [documentation website](https://cnoe.io/docs/reference-implementation/installations/idpbuilder) on getting started with idpbuilder.

 ## Community